trixie909/LidAngleSensor/README.md

 **Which devices have a lid angle sensor?**

 It was introduced with the 2019 16-inch MacBook Pro.
 If your laptop is newer, you probably have it.
+People have reported that it **does not work on M1 devices**, I have not yet figured out a fix.

 **My laptop should have it, why doesn't it show up?**

 I've only tested this on my M4 MacBook Pro and have hard-coded it to look for a specific sensor.
 If that doesn't work, try running [this script](https://gist.github.com/samhenrigold/42b5a92d1ee8aaf2b840be34bff28591) and report the output in [an issue](https://github.com/samhenrigold/LidAngleSensor/issues/new/choose).

+Known problematic models:

+- M1 MacBook Air
+- M1 MacBook Pro

 **Can I use this on my iMac?**